 What About Pin as an Alternative to ZipRecruiter?

 Pin and ZipRecruiter solve different problems.
-ZipRecruiter is a job board - you post a listing and wait for applicants.
+Acting as a job board, ZipRecruiter has you post a listing and wait for applicants.
 Pin is an AI recruiting assistant that proactively searches 850M+ candidate profiles, sends multi-channel outreach, and schedules interviews automatically.

 SOC 2 Certified